andreasdr/minitscript/documentation/README-FlowControl-Exceptions.md

 module;

 function: module1Init()
-	# this throws an exception with a argument as string 'not implemented'
+	# this throws an exception with the string argument "not implemented"
-	# the exception will be catched one level higher
+	# the exception can be catched at a higher level
 	throw "not implemented"
 end
 ```